 Our values are core to our existence at IONICA.
 They are embedded in everything we do.

-Since our founding eight years ago, IONICA has donated $102,000 to charities and non-profit organisations to date!
+Since our founding 12 years ago, IONICA has donated over $200,000 to charities and non-profit organisations to date.
 This figure does not include smaller donations, or in-kind contributions of labour or services.
-Our charitable goal for 2020 is one of the biggest yet, at $35,000.

 Our giving is primarily focused in three areas: poverty reduction, human rights, and the environment, and our charitable gifts come from the firm’s own company profits, rather than fund-raising, employee matching, or other donations.

 The Bloom Group – The downtown east-side-focused Bloom Group helps fund the organisation’s many services that include two women’s shelters, two hospices, social housing and meals for seniors, financial management services for the disadvantaged, and more.